ruralinnovation/cori.db/README.md

 TODO: Improve/optimize list_s3_buckets() funciton logic.

-S3 interactions is still in a prototype mode, some functions cand their arguments could change as needed.
+S3 interactions is still in a prototype mode, some functions and their arguments could change as needed.

 First you need to list what are our s3 buckets: